 Inform the Exams Office as soon as possible, either by completing the online enquiry form or visiting the Helpdesk, Level two, King's Gate.
 You can also contact your School Office if your module registration is not correct.

 Yes, exams have been scheduled for Saturday 27 May and Saturday 3 June 2017.

-Past examination papers online are available on campus only.
+Past exam papers online are available on campus only.
 If you are off campus try using the Remote Application Service.
 Once logged onto that with your usual login and campus password, click on the "IE for on-campus web pages" icon in the Communications and Browsers section.

-You must bring your University Smartcard to all of your examinations and place it on your desk for the invigilator to see.
+You must bring your University Smartcard to all of your exams and place it on your desk for the invigilator to see.
 If you have lost your Smartcard then you must bring some other form of photographic ID with you, ie your driving licence or your passport.
-As from January 2009 the ID of every examination candidate must be confirmed by invigilators.
+As from January 2009 the ID of every exam candidate must be confirmed by invigilators.
 Therefore, if you do not have your Smartcard or alternative form of official photographic ID, you will be required to report to one of the checking stations in order to confirm your ID.
 Checking stations are situated at the following locations:

 King's Gate, Level two (Level one for Saturday exams)